 We spend most of our time living life on the outer edges in the shallow places, oblivious to the presence of God.
 Jesus describes it as being blind to the eternal dimension of life.
-We are blind to the boundless generosity of God, who sustains and holds everything together in creation around us.
+We are blind to the boundless generosity of God, who sustains and holds everything together in the creation around us.

-When a world-wide virus has the power to grip us with fear, it provides the opportunity to reflect upon the meaning of life.
+When a worldwide virus has the power to grip us with fear, it provides the opportunity to reflect upon the meaning of life.
 It highlights the awareness that any control that we thought we had over our lives is an illusion.
-The fear of the vast unknown forces us to face the fact that our life on earth is brief and passing away.
+The fear of the vast unknown forces us to face the fact that our life on earth is brief and passes away.
 (We all Need a Pause Button in Life)

 I know we exist because God is, but my spirit contemplates another truth; we exist because God loves us, and because God loves us, we live and move and have our being in him.
-God continues to create since the beginning of time, and in Christ, everything exists and holds together.
+God has continued to create since the beginning of time, and in Christ, everything exists and holds together.
 The moment God ceases creating and sustaining everything, we would cease to exist.
 Our very person and life are bonded together by the sustaining love of God.
 (You are Never Alone for I am Always with You)

 Although living in an imperfect world, some of us can see beyond the shallow places.
 There are moments we see God in the face of a child or a beautiful sunset.
 Today we see a glimpse of God in the selfless workers providing care during the crisis.
 May we, at this moment, fathom God the Father and Mother’s love for us, sustaining us through Christ.
 May we trust the One who has an eternal plan for our life, supporting us with hope and encouragement through the emotional trauma and upheaval we feel.